NVIDIA/nvvl/README.md

 before the sequence, and continue past the sequence to the next keyframe after it.
-This isn't a problem when streaming sequentially through a video; however, when decoding small sequences of frames randomly through the video, a large gap between key frames results in reading and decoding a large amount of frames that are never used.
+This isn't a problem when streaming sequentially through a video; however, when decoding small sequences of frames randomly throughout the video, a large gap between keyframes results in reading and decoding a large amount of frames that are never used.

 Thus, to get good performance when randomly reading short sequences